speudusa/csharp-web-development-wiki/Lesson-1-(Data-&-Variables).md

       Students should be starting to get comfortable with this topic but it is normal if they need more time to consider these ideas.
    1. One of the most critical aspects of this is the referential nature of objects in C#.
-1. Graded Assignment #1 is open!
-With each of the graded assignments in this unit, the key is to read through everything carefully and start on what you can do as soon as possible.
-In class, read through the instructions with your students and highlight what they are capable of doing after this class.

 ## Studio (TA Notes)